kulek1/naudiodon/README.md

   channelCount: 2,
   sampleFormat: portAudio.SampleFormat16Bit,
   sampleRate: 48000,
-  deviceId : -1 // Use -1 or omit the deviceId to select the default device });
+  deviceId : -1, // Use -1 or omit the deviceId to select the default device });

-// handle errors from the AudioOutput ao.on('error', err => console.error);
+// handle errors from the AudioOutput ao.on('error', err => console.error(err));

 // Create a stream to pipe into the AudioOutput
 // Note that this does not strip the WAV header so a click will be heard at the beginning